 For metrics regarding energy usage, view our GHG Inventory.

-GE completed its 10th annual global Greenhouse Gas (GHG) Inventory, covering emissions during 2011.
+GE completed its eleventh annual global Greenhouse Gas (GHG) Inventory covering emissions during 2012.
 GE also separately reports GHG emissions from its equity investments in energy projects.

 GHG EMISSION TOTALS